 - Students in their first and second year.

 - Students whose goal is to become M.D.s but that are interested in the Neurosciences.

 - Students that do not apply to NeuroID because they do not feel “prepared” or “fully committed” to a research career.

 4. Students from one of these universities:University of Puerto Rico, Rio PiedrasInter American University of Puerto Rico, Bayamón

 - Inter American University of Puerto Rico, Bayamón

 - University Ana G. Méndez, Carolina

-For more information on how to play for Neuro-Peers,
+For more information on how to apply for Neuro-Peers,

-contact us via email at firstname.lastname@example.org and email@example.com
+contact us via email at firstname.lastname@example.org or email@example.com